Kayak Into a Fur Seal Colony at Dawn in Abel Tasman

 The Coast Track from the Water

 "See how they're all checking their watches?"
-Sam said.
+Sam says.
 "Bark Bay crossing is tidal.
 You have about two hours either side of low tide to cross.
 Miss it and you're stuck for six hours or swimming.
 The number of people I've seen wade in and then realize it's chest-deep..."

-"The inland sections between Torrent Bay and Bark Bay are fine," he said, "but they're bush walking.
+"The inland sections between Torrent Bay and Bark Bay are fine," he says, "but they're bush walking.
 You've got bush walking everywhere in New Zealand.
 The coast is what makes this place special.
 Stay on the water."

 Marahau: The Town That Barely Exists